meltano/sdk/docs/implementation/at_least_once.md

 ## Causes of Record Duplication

-Record duplication can occur for two reasons: (1) 'greater than or equal' logic in bookmark comparisons, and (2) streams which are retried after interruption or execution failure.
+Record duplication can occur for two reasons: (1) 'greater than or equal' logic in bookmark comparisons, (2) replication key signposts, as used in unsorted streams and parent-child streams, and (3) streams which are retried after interruption or execution failure.

 ### Cause #1: Greater-than-or-equal-to comparisons

 According to the Singer spec, bookmark comparisons are performed on the basis of "greater than or equal to" logic.
 This ensures that every record arrives in the downstream target _at least once_ and no records are ever missed or omitted during replication.
 It does also mean that the last record streamed in one execution is likely to be the first record streamed in a subsequent execution.

+### Cause #2: Replication Key Signposts

+[Replication Key Signposts](./state.md#replication-key-signposts) are an advanced design feature which are necessary to deliver the 'at least once' delivery promise for both unsorted streams and parent-child streams.
+The functions of signposts are to (1) ensure that bookmark keys do not advance past a point where we may have not synced all records, such as for unsorted or reverse-sorted streams, and (2) to reduce the number of bookmarks needed to track state on parent-child streams with a very large numbers of parent records.

+In all cases, the replication key is _intentionally_ not advanced as far as the max value from all records, and therefor any records whose replication key is greater than the signpost value will necessarily need to be re-synced in the next execution.

-### Cause #2: Stream interruption
+### Cause #3: Stream interruption

 Streams which are retried after failing often have a subset of records already committed to the target system at the time of interruption, but the target likely has not yet received or processed a state message corresponding to those records.
 When the stream is retried, any records not confirmed as having been received in the state message will be sent again to the target, resulting in duplication.